Ashland Community and Technical College School Images

 Academics

-Ashland CTC operates on a semester calendar system, with one full and two short summer sessions.
-The school has been continually accredited by the Southern Association of Colleges and Schools.
-Ashland CTC, like its fellow community colleges throughout the state, offers associate’s degrees along with certificate and diploma programs.
+The college operates on a semester calendar system, with one full and two short summer sessions.
+It has been continually accredited by the Southern Association of Colleges and Schools.
 Articulation agreements with nearby institutions like Marshall University, Shawnee State University and the University of Kentucky ensure that students with the baccalaureate as their goal can seamlessly transfer to a four-year school.

 Most Popular Fields of Study

 Both start-ups and existing businesses often need help getting up to speed with the newest technology standards.
 The Ashland Area Innovation Center (AAIC) states that its mission is to give business owners access to the tools and resources to grow their enterprises into the future.
-Consultants at AAIC work with local businesses to enhance their infrastructure and explore new markets.
+Consultants from campus work with local businesses to enhance their infrastructure and explore new markets.

 Entrepreneur Center

-The Entrepreneur Center at Ashland CTC aims to assist local residents in getting their fledgling businesses off the ground.
+The Entrepreneur Center assists local residents in getting their fledgling businesses off the ground.
 The center provides low-rent, furnished office space, T1 Internet access and a small conference room.
 Employees at the center can provide managerial assistance and training, if desired.
-The Entrepreneur Center currently only supports for-profit enterprises and service sector industries such as Internet consultation firms.

 Admissions

 Applicants with previous college experience should forward official college transcripts to the Office of Admissions.
 All students who have earned at least a 2.0 GPA on prior work will be admitted.
-It is at the sole discretion of the Registrar’s Office how to apply credits earned at another school to the catalog at Ashland CTC.
+It is at the sole discretion of the Registrar’s Office how to apply credits earned at another school.

 Second Chance Students previously attended a college outside of the Kentucky Community and Technical College System and earned a GPA of less than 2.0.
-These students may be admitted to Ashland CTC on probational status, provided certain conditions are met.
+These students may be admitted on probational status, provided certain conditions are met.

 Financial Aid